-New minister Jonathan L. Walton aims to integrate religious population into the greater Harvard community
+Minister Jonathan L. Walton poses with his wife, Cecily Cline, and children, Elijah Mays and Zora Neale, for a photo.
+Minister Walton aims to integrate the religious population into the greater Harvard community.

 Resting atop a piano in the Lowell House Junior Common Room is a pair of purple velvet Versace slippers that once belonged to the late Reverend Peter J. Gomes.